itcon-pty-au/typingmind-cloud-backup/README.md

     - Cloud-vs-local data size comparison with customizable tolerance during export
     - User confirmation if Cloud backup is smaller than the local data
     - User confirmation prompts with detailed information when significant differences are detected
-- ✨ Live sync status indicator in UI (double tap/click to hide permanently, add '?syncstatus=true' and load the app to re-enable it)
+- Live sync status floating panel in UI
+    - Load the page with '?syncstatus=false' appended to the URL to hide it permanently, add '?syncstatus=true' and load the app to re-enable it.
+    - ✨ Double tap/click on the export/import icons (arrow) to run adhoc export and import.
+    - ✨ New toggle switch to easily change the extensions mode - Backup/Sync.
-- ✨ Comprehensive logging system (Activate in config modal or add '?log=true' to start console logging from page load itself)
+- Comprehensive logging system (Activate in config modal or add '?log=true' to start console logging from page load itself)
-- ✨ Now you can choose whether the extension runs in Sync mode (default, ideal if you use typingmind in multiple devices) or in Backup mode (No automatic imports from cloud to app will take place in this mode)
+- Now you can choose whether the extension runs in Sync mode (default, ideal if you use typingmind in multiple devices) or in Backup mode (No automatic imports from cloud to app will take place in this mode)

 ## Using this extension
 WARNING: Ensure you take a local backup from "SETTINGS > APPDATA & STORAGE > EXPORT" before setting up the extension.